recovery-flow/users-storage/docs/web/docs/UserAttributes.md

 ### NewUserAttributes

-`func NewUserAttributes(username string, role string, type_ string, verified bool, level int32, points int32, createdAt time.Time, ) *UserAttributes`
+`func NewUserAttributes(username string, role string, type_ string, verified bool, banStatus string, level int32, points int32, createdAt time.Time, ) *UserAttributes`

 NewUserAttributes instantiates a new UserAttributes object This constructor will assign default values to properties that have it defined,